 The modern Inti Raymi festival starts in the morning at the Qoricancha, the ancient Inca Temple of the Sun, now part of the Santo Domingo Convent.
 Here, actors play out the first part of the ceremony, with an actor representing the Sapa Inca (the Inca emperor) paying homage to the sun.

-The procession then moves to the main square, Plaza de Armas, where the Sapa Inca calls on the blessings from the sun.
+The procession then moves to the main square, Plaza de Armas, where the Sapa Inca calls on the blessings of the sun.
 The final and main part of the festival takes place in the afternoon at the large, open-air fortress of Sacsayhuaman, just on the outskirts of Cusco.

 At Sacsayhuaman, the ceremony follows the traditional rituals as closely as possible, with prayers, offerings, and a simulated llama sacrifice (no actual llamas are harmed in the modern celebration).
 This grand spectacle is conducted entirely in the Quechua language, the language of the Incas, and the performers wear traditional Inca clothes.

 While the festival is a theatrical reenactment rather than a religious ceremony, it is still a significant cultural event.
 It attracts tourists and helps Peruvians connect with their Inca roots and celebrate their heritage.
-It's a festival filled with color, music, and dance, and one of Peru's most important traditional celebrations.
+It's a festival filled with color, music, and dance and one of Peru's most important traditional celebrations.

 Inti Raymi – A Cultural Heritage